 Fox Cities Stadium plays host to the top eight schools in the NCAA Division III World Series, attracting 20,000 fans to the May tournament.
 OSI is there to assist, providing daily medical coverage and athletic training services.

 OSI provides medical assistance and athletic training services for the WIAA State Baseball Tournament at Fox Cities Stadium each June, as the top 20 high school teams from Divisions 1-4 come to the valley to battle for the state crowns.

 OSI’s Medical Mentoring Program is the opportunity of a lifetime for high school students interested in medical careers, providing invaluable firsthand experiences that help students make educated decisions about their futures.
 This formative experience has the power to solidify career aspirations and transform lives.

 Based on their interests, selected students from area high schools are paired with mentors at OSI or another medical facility.
 Students spend three half-days observing mentors in their day-to-day work environments, including fast-paced clinical and surgery settings.
 Job shadowing opportunities are available with physicians, physician assistants, nurse practitioners, registered nurses, physical therapists, and surgical technologists.

-To learn more about the program, please contact Tammy Oppermann, Medical Mentoring Program Director, at 920.560.1164 or at firstname.lastname@example.org.
+To learn more about the program, please contact Tammy Oppermann, Medical Mentoring Program Director at email@example.com.

 The Orthopedic & Sports Institute of the Fox Valley places significant emphasis on the professionalism of Medical Mentoring students considering entrance into the field of medicine.
 It is therefore incumbent upon parents to refrain from making contacts to the program director/job shadowing coordinator on behalf of your high schooler.
 All communication concerning job shadow opportunities will be conducted between the student and the director/coordinator.
 Adherence to this expectation allows for the maximum growth of the participants throughout the experience.